-With the PlayStation 5 and Xbox Series X arriving by holiday 2020, we’re reaching the end of the current console generation.
+With the 15 Best Puzzles for Adults to Test Your Skills and Xbox Series X arriving by holiday 2020, we’re reaching the end of the current console generation.
 Thankfully, the great releases haven’t slowed down.
 We’re taking a closer look at the year’s best games across three tiers: The big winners of the 2019 Game Awards, the highest-rated games of 2019 according to Metacritic and our ten favourite games of the year.

 2019 Game Awards Winners